GTNewHorizons/GT5-Unofficial/docs/RecipeBuilder.md

 There is no need to do deep copy EXCEPT you are downstream.
 If you do modify the values in a downstream recipe map, call IRecipeMap.deepCopyInput() before adding yourself as a downstream.

-## setRecipeSpecialHandler or setRecipeEmitterSingle
+## recipeTransformer or recipeEmitterSingle

-Prefer setRecipeSpecialHandler, unless it would throw exception on builder.build().
+Prefer recipeTransformer, unless it would throw exception on builder.build().

 ## Special Value and Special Item